دانشکده علوم اجتماعی دانشگاه تهران

 • Zahrasadat Hejazi 2

-1 Associate Profesor of the Department of Law, Faculty of Social Sciences and Economics, Alzahra University, Tehran, Iran
+1 Associate Professor in law, Department of Law, Faculty of Social Sciences and Economics, Alzahra University, Tehran, Iran.

-2 Master of Art degree in Public Law, Allameh Tabatabai University, Tehran, Iran
+2 MA in Public Law, Allameh Tabatabai University, Tehran, Iran.

 چکیده [English]